Elvedin Beganović: Managerial career

 On 5 January 2011, Beganović received his UEFA Pro Licence in the Football Association of Bosnia and Herzegovina's educational facility in Jablanica, Bosnia and Herzegovina.

 In his career, Beganović has managed Čelik Zenica on several occasions, Travnik, Mladost Doboj Kakanj and Rudar Kakanj.

 In July 2018, he became the new assistant manager at Mladost, but after manager Adnan Zildžović left the club due to bad results, Beganović was named caretaker manager of Mladost until the end of the 2018–19 season.
 On 6 June 2019, it was announced that he got the job permanently after a meeting with the club's board of directors.

-On 10 September 2019, Mladost announced that former club manager Ibrahim Rahimić came back to the club and became its new manager, but also stated that Beganović will stay at the club as Rahimić's assistant.
+On 10 September 2019, Mladost announced that former club manager Ibrahim Rahimić came back to the club and became its new manager, but also stated that Beganović would stay at the club as Rahimić's assistant.
 After Rahimić was sacked, Beganović stayed as assistant to new manager Fahrudin Šolbić.
 In August 2020, he was once again caretaker manager of Mladost.